yagoferrer/marker-spider/README.md

 ## About me

-With permission of the original Author: I'm starting a rewrite of "Overlapping Marker Spiderfier"
+As a suggestion of the original Author.
+I cloned the project *Overlapping Marker Spiderfier* and I started my own rewrite.

-## Overlapping Marker Spiderfier for Google Maps
+## markerSpider for Google Maps

-*Ever noticed how, in "Google Earth":http://earth.google.com, marker pins that overlap each other spring apart gracefully when you click them, so you can pick the one you meant?*
+*Ever noticed how, in [Google Earth](http://earth.google.com), marker pins that overlap each other spring apart gracefully when you click them, so you can pick the one you meant?*

-*And ever noticed how, when using the "Google Maps API":http://code.google.com/apis/maps/documentation/javascript/, the same thing doesn't happen?*
+*And ever noticed how, when using the [Google Maps API](http://code.google.com/apis/maps/documentation/javascript/), the same thing doesn't happen?*

 This code makes Google Maps API *version 3* map markers behave in that Google Earth way (minus the animation).
 Small numbers of markers (yes, up to 8) spiderfy into a circle.
 Larger numbers fan out into a more space-efficient spiral.

 The compiled code has no dependencies beyond Google Maps.
-And it's under 3K when compiled out of "CoffeeScript":http://jashkenas.github.com/coffee-script/, minified with Google's "Closure Compiler":http://code.google.com/closure/compiler/ and gzipped.
+And it's under 3K when compiled out of [CoffeeScript](http://jashkenas.github.com/coffee-script/), minified with Google's [Closure Compiler](http://code.google.com/closure/compiler/) and gzipped.

 I wrote it as part of the data download feature for "Mappiness":http://www.mappiness.org.uk/maps/.